giuliavezzani/test-superq-giulia/README.md

 | Toy (FF) | 0.102369 | 0.0172055 | 0.15199 | 0.0295593 |
 | Toy (A) | 0.109989 | 0.0105534 | 0.211006 | 0.0382253 |

 <img src="https://github.com/giuliavezzani/test-superq-giulia/blob/master/misc/box-tol5.gif" width=150 height=150> <img src="https://github.com/giuliavezzani/test-superq-giulia/blob/master/misc/box-tol6.gif" width=150 height=150> <img src="https://github.com/giuliavezzani/test-superq-giulia/blob/master/misc/car.gif" width=150 height=150> <img src="https://github.com/giuliavezzani/test-superq-giulia/blob/master/misc/cleaner.gif" width=150 height=150> <img src="https://github.com/giuliavezzani/test-superq-giulia/blob/master/misc/toy.gif" width=150 height=150>

+Superquadrics computed with finite difference approach are rendered with green color.

+## Comments
+Here are some comments to explain the results and justify the improvements obtained for finite difference implementation:

+- The new initialization used is much better.
+Main differences:
+  - centroid is now computed from bounding boxes and now as baricenter of the point cloud.
+  - `initial orientation = 0.0 0.0 0.0`.
+- Lower tolerance improves the results.
+- The execution time is computed as the time required by Ipopt for estimating the superquadric and not the time required by the `rpc` communication (that is bugged and needs to be re-designed).
+- Usually, superquadrics estimated with the finite difference approach are bigger.